Festival camping essentials

 Festival toilets have improved over the years but it’s always advisable to bring your own loo roll just in case.
 Paracetamol is also advisable.

-An easy way to keep your hand clean and avoid any nasty germs. you really don't want to spend more time in those festival toilets than is absolutely necessary.
+An easy way to keep your hand clean and avoid any nasty germs.

-An essential.
+Absolutely essential.
 Even on hazy days you’ll burn and kids especially need to be protected from harmful rays.

 Kids’ ear protectors

 Another essential if you’ve got youngsters with you.

 You’ll need cash all weekend and rather than endure the endless queue at the one ATM machine on site it’s much easier to bring money with you.
 It goes without saying that you should keep it on you all the time.

 Avoiding guyropes and closely-pitched tents can be tricky in the dark